DonTseTse-Docker-templates/CentOS7_dhcpd/README.md

+CentOS 7 based Docker image to run the ISC DHCP server

 # Introduction
-CentOS 7 based Docker image to run the ISC DHCP server

-On CentOS the DHCP server is a `systemd` service.
-In this image, the server process is directly executed by the on container launch (`CMD` in the Dockerfile).
-To avoid the problems that containers using `systemd` based OSes have when they run a single process, [dumb-init](#dumb-init) is used.
+On CentOS the DHCP server (`dhcpd`) is a `systemd` service.
+In this image, the server process is executed directly on container launch (Dockerfile `CMD`), without `systemd`.
+The image also includes [dumb-init](#dumb-init) to address the problems that appear because CentOS (any `systemd` based OS, for the matter) always expects and supposes that the 1st process is `systemd`.

 # DHCP server
-The `CMD` to launch the DHCP server is
+The command used to launch the DHCP server is

 `/usr/sbin/dhcpd -f -d -cf /etc/dhcp/dhcpd.conf -user dhcpd -group dhcpd --no-pid`